Try one of these easy and fun ideas to get active with your kids, and use the free printable active idea cards to make an activity jar.

 - Play chair soccer – if you can’t get outside clear a space, find a soft ball (or even scrunched up paper taped into a ball shape) and allocate everyone a chair.
 The aim of the game is to kick the ball between the legs of another person’s chair to score a goal while not letting anyone score a goal on your chair!

-- Go for a bush walk – even my non-hikers will go for a walk if there is some exploring involved so we have a few places in mind like Hanging Rock and Lorne beach.
+- Go for a bush walk – even my non-hikers will go for a walk if there is some exploring involved and even better with there is water to play in!

 - Find a zumba or aerobics routine on youtube – Older kids will pick up adult a basic adult zumba or aerobics routine easily, but there are lots of kid-friendly options for small kids like this one, or just search ‘zumba kids’ on youtube.

-- Go roller skating or even try ice skating
+- Go roller skating or try ice skating

 - Sock wrestle! – this game is a simple roughhousing activity that will get everyone’s blood pumping – just set some safety ground rules before you start.
 Clear a space and make sure everyone is wearing two socks, no shoes.
 The aim of the game is to get the other people’s socks off without losing your own!